tuanacetinkaya/PDF-Generator/README.md

 # Planned

 - set a header for the application to replace React App label
-- arrange each form header to hold the form title
+- ? arrange each form header to hold the form title
-- add a button (?) to download the requested pdf
-- style the components

 # If finished early

 - Priority: warn users about unfilled required inputs if tried to submit without filling those
 - work on error handling of fetch function to print a visible error output if the request has made with an invalid api-key or to a forbidden form
+- might render a loading screen during the api request to get the pdf
 - might work on an authentication function let the user to login their jotform account to reach into their own forms and include them
 - if the above function implemented, find a way to generate an api-key for each user to reach their own forms